-Fault Code | Description/Reason | Solutions |
+Fault Code | Description/Reason | Possible Solutions |

 E0 | Indicates incoming power issues, such as a low voltage condition or excessive power consumption. |

 Unplug the unit for 10 minutes.
-Service may be required |
+Replacement may be required. |

 E1 | Indicates a stuck button on the front panel key pad. |

 Unplug unit and press each button firmly to reset the switches.
 Then, plug the unit back into the power supply.
-Service may be required |
+Replacement may be required |

 E4 | Unit has a tank built-in that must be emptied periodically.
 E4 indicates the tank float is stuck. | Open the water tank and verify no debris is blocking the operation of the float. |